HugoGabrielidis16/Architecture_Implementation/README.md

 :memo: Diffusion model</br>
 :memo: BERT</br>

+# Comments

+This repository was only done in order for me to understand the various deep learning architecture.
+It may contains mistakes and in this case do not hesitate to contact me as I would be happy to correct them and further my understanding.

-# Other
+# To do

-This project is only done in order to progress coding
+Adapt each folder to format :
+    - implementation
+    - examples
+    README.md